liyispatial/LiYi-RWE-Analytics-Portfolio/3_Python_Scalable_Data_Pipeline/README.md

 A core challenge in modern RWE is the need to extract quantitative insights from non-tabular, unstructured data sources like medical images or digital pathology slides.
 Answering critical research questions often requires a solution that can process hundreds of thousands of these images in a robust, automated, and reproducible manner.

 This project demonstrates a production-minded data processing pipeline built in Python.
-Its purpose was to perform semantic segmentation on a massive dataset of street-level images to create a novel, quantitative dataset of environmental features for epidemiological analysis.
+Its purpose was to perform semantic segmentation on a massive dataset of street-level images to create a novel, quantitative dataset of environmental and neighborhood SDoH features for epidemiological analysis.

 ## Associated Publication

-The pipeline demonstrated in this folder is the core technical engine that was used to generate the novel geospatial data for the following peer-reviewed publication, on which I am a co-author.
+The pipeline demonstrated in this folder is the core technical engine that was used to generate the novel SDoH data for the following peer-reviewed JAMA publication, on which I am the first author.

-> Larkin, A., Huang, T., Chen, L., et al. (2025).
-Developing Nationwide Estimates of Built Environment Quality Characteristics using Street View Imagery and Computer Vision. *Environmental Science & Technology*.
+> Yi, L., Harnois-Leblanc, S., Rifas-Shiman, S.L., et al. (2024).
+Satellite-based and street-view green space and adiposity in US children. *JAMA Network Open*.
 >
 > **[View on PubMed](https://pubmed.ncbi.nlm.nih.gov/39636637/)**